 “I want to start a virtual assistant business, but I don’t have any skills I could offer as services!”

-You’d be surprised just how much you have to offer as a potential VA.
-All you need to do is take a close look at your existing skills and talents and let that lead you to your services and your “special sauce” that will make you a unique and sought-after virtual assistant!
+All you need to do is take a close look at your existing skills and talents and let that lead you to your services and your “magic potion” that will make you a unique and sought-after virtual assistant!

 LET’S DO A LITTLE SKILLS BRAINSTORM, SHALL WE?

-Grab a couple pieces of paper, journal, or the worksheets I created for you (download below) and your favorite pen (the more sparkly, the better). ✨
+Grab a couple of pieces of paper, journal, or the worksheets I created for you (download below) and your favorite pen (the more sparkly, the better). ✨

 You’re going to create three different lists:

 1) What you enjoy doing.
 Simply list the things you like to do.
 Don’t limit yourself to skills you think could be VA services.
 Get crazy!

 List all the things you enjoy doing, even things like traveling, cooking, and walking your dog.
 It might seem silly, but trust me.
 I’ll explain later!